Tavenem/Scop/README.md

 ## Installation

-Scop is available at <website>, and can optionally be installed as a Progressive Web App for offline use.
+Scop is available at https://tavenem.github.io/scop, and can optionally be installed as a [progressive web app](https://en.wikipedia.org/wiki/Progressive_web_application) for offline use.

 ## Data